Table of Contents

 Can I Pursue Compensation If I Had A Pre-Existing Neck Injury?

 However, you must act immediately, as a time limit exists to file your personal injury case.
-The statute of limitations in California is two years from the accident date.
-If you miss this deadline, you could lose your right to seek compensation from the at-fault driver.
+The statute of limitations in California is generally two years from the accident date, with exceptions applying in specific scenarios.
+If you miss this deadline, you’ll typically lose your right to seek compensation from the at-fault driver through a lawsuit.

 Do I Need A Personal Injury Lawyer If I Suffered Neck Pain Due To A Car Accident?

 It is not necessary to retain a personal injury lawyer if you suffer from neck pain due to a car accident.
-However, having one can increase your chances of getting a better outcome.
+However, having one can still help you pursue compensation, especially if you’re unfamiliar with the claims process.

 Here’s how our car accident attorneys can help: